AakashPatel008/Internet-computing-Assignment-4/README.md

 # Assignment-4
-In this project i have create the React page using node.js, css and xml for data.
+In this project i have create the React page using node.js, css and xml for data.<br></br>
 To navigate in the folder:
 blogpost\src\app.js  -----------> Main Js file.
 blogpost\src\app.css -----------> Css file.